-So, week in and week out, we will be giving you our loves and hates for this week in a segment called Start ‘Em and Sit ‘Em.
-We will each pick one option from each position, and then, for a bonus, we show you our genius line-ups for the week.
+So, as we do every Friday, we’re giving you our loves and hates for this week in a segment called Start ‘Em and Sit ‘Em.
+You should know the drill but if you don’t, we each pick one option from each position, and then, for a bonus, we show you our genius line-ups for the week.
 Pretty cut and dry, and quite simply… basic.
 The best part is, you get two opinions for the price of one.
 We do this as a tandem, it’s the Smokey and Ralph show.
 It’s like musical chairs, without all the screaming kids and regretful feeling of loss.
-So, Week 10 has a few excellent match-ups, and some that look lopsided to me.
+So, Week 12 has a slew of intriguing games and some lopsided affairs as well.
 Fear not though, as there are no lopsided matches in Fantasy EPL.
 Well, there is if you don’t have the foggiest idea of what you are doing, or just don’t listen to us.
 So have a look at who we would start and sit based on match-ups and value.Please, blog, may I have some more?